Crelloc/vpnKillSwitch/README.md

     - installs firewall and configures it to start at boot.
     - installs software to change vpn configuration with the option to set vpn to persistent (start at boot).

-### Note:
-- edit ./configure script if you want to disable ipv6
-- make sure to edit firewall file (vpnKillSwitch/vpn-kill-switch.sh) for you specific network devices

 ### Prereqs:
 - Install wireguard (wg) server and generate your client config files
     - Configure wg server: https://github.com/Nyr/wireguard-install